 Information Studies is concerned with the design, development, and evaluation of Information and Communication Technology (ICT) in any context where people are involved.
 ICT systems play an increasingly important role in modern society across all technology-driven sectors, such as business, health, entertainment, learning, government, and beyond.

 At its core, the teaching in the Information Studies programme focuses on users, information and systems, as is shown in the diagram below.
 In particular, most of the teaching is built up around one of the three core areas of information behaviour, human-computer interaction, and information systems.
 Throughout the programme, students will learn about theories and methods from the different research areas displayed in the outer ring, such as information architecture, systems design, user research, and behavioural analysis.

 This means that students work directly with the complexity of understanding how people use and interact with digital systems and build an understanding of how to facilitate this process.

-Specific courses within the Information Studies programme include modules on Human-Computer Interaction (HCI), user research, work practices, information systems, online data collection and behavioral analytics, organizational analysis, user testing, design, development, information behavior, learning, and ICT implementation.
+Specific courses within the Information Studies programme include modules on Human-Computer Interaction (HCI), user research, work practices, information systems, online data collection and behavioural analytics, organizational analysis, user testing, design, development, information behaviour, learning, and ICT implementation.